Manta-Network/docs/docs/guides/DolphinPay.md

 ### Install [Manta Signer](https://signer.manta.network) and Create a zkAccount

-Manta Signer is a native app to turbo-charge zero-knowledge proof generation.It allows you to send and receive private payments.
+Manta Signer is a native app to turbo-charge zero-knowledge proof generation.
+It allows you to send and receive private payments.
 Signer is available for:
    * macOS (version 10.5 or later)
    * Ubuntu (version 18.04 or 20.04)
    * Windows (version 10 or later)